nickltang/Most-Active-Cookie/README.md

 Python 3 must be installed in order to run these files.<br/>

 **CLI Program:**
+* This program takes the CSV filepath and the user's desired date (YYYY-MM-DD format) as arguments
-* To run this program, enter `python3 mostactivecookie.py cookie_log.csv -d YYYY-MM-DD` for a given year, month, and date (must be in YYYY-MM-DD format).
+* To run this program, enter `python3 mostactivecookie.py cookie_log.csv -d YYYY-MM-DD` for a given date.
 * Example: `python3 mostactivecookie.py cookie_log.csv -d 2018-12-08`<br/>

 **Test Program:**
 * To run this program, enter `python3 mostactivecookie_tests.py`

 ## Assignment Description
-Write a command line program along with appropriate tests (very important step) in your preferred language to process the log file and return the most active cookie for a specified day.<br/>
+Write a command line program along with appropriate tests (very important step) in your preferred language to process the log file and return the most active cookie for a specified day.<br/><br/>

 **Cookie log file (cookie_log.csv) format:** <br/>
 cookie,timestamp <br/>